Iceland Day Tours

 Beyond the Arctic Circle: Cross the Arctic Circle to Grimsey Island.
 Grímsey Island is bisected by the Arctic Circle and lies about 40 km away from the mainland.
 It is surrounded by stunning cliffs from where it slopes gently southward to green fields and pastureland.
 All around the island are bird cliffs where a multitude of sea birds nest.
 All in all about sixty species of birds can be found on this fascinating island.
 Close to Basar farm on the island’s northern half, a signpost at 66 degrees and 33 minutes north marks the Arctic Circle.
 Travellers can get a certificate from the local authorities to show that they have crossed the Circle.
 This tour departs from either Akureyri or Reykjavik.

 Ride one of the friendly Icelandic horses through lava fields and mountain passes or along the country’s coastline.
 Horseback riding tours are offered in several locations around Iceland.
-Riding time varies from an hour all the way up to a full day of riding.
+Riding time varies from an hour all the way up to a full day of riding as well as multi-day tours.
 Tours are offered to suit everyone from novice to experienced riders.
+Please note: all equipment is supplied other than footwear.
+There is a maximum weight of 110-120kg per rider, depending on the stable.

 River Fun: Enjoy a beautiful landscape from a totally different angle!
 Glacier river rafting on the Hvita River (pronounced kveetow).
 Equipment and towel rentals are available and lunch or BBQ dinner can be added.